AnishaGill/TransportationLogisticsApplication/README.md

 I decided to design this application as my family operates a transportation logistics company and uses a robust trucking software to manage our highway trucks.
 Over the years I have noticed some design choices that different needs.

-##User Stories

-- As a user, I want to be able to create a new load and add it to a list of loads.
-- As a user, I want to be able to view all uncompleted and completed loads.
-- As a user, I want to be able to view all uncompleted loads.
-- As a user, I want to be able to mark loads as completed
-- As a user, I want to be able to save my orderbook to a file.
-- As as user, I want to be able to load my orderbook from a file.